 A diagnosis of depression also depends on the severity of these symptoms.
 If you experience five or more of these regularly, talk to your doctor.

-If you or someone you love is struggling with addiction, The Raleigh House of Hope can help.
+If you or someone you love is struggling with addiction, The Raleigh House can help.